rbe549/rbe549.github.io/project1afall2023aerial.md

 <a name='testset'></a>
 ## 6. Notes About Test Set
 A test set will be released 24 hours before the deadline.
-You can download the test set from <b>here</b>.
+You can download the test set from <a href="https://drive.google.com/file/d/15x5d49CqQ40vAcWfX_kLeuje1K7-URVJ/view?usp=sharing">here</a>.
 Your report MUST include the output from both the train and test sets.

 <a name='sub'></a>